-Importing a project into IntelliJ IDEA
+Import a project into IntelliJ IDEA

 You can import a project into IntelliJ IDEA in several ways.
 Let's explore importing from the Welcome screen.

 IntelliJ IDEA offers you to either import the project from existing sources, or from an external model (a build file).

 If your project uses Rebar, select the corresponding option when asked.

-Running and debugging an application
+Run and debug an application

 To run an application, you have to create a run/debug configuration created against the stub Erlang Application.
 To do this, on the main menu choose , select the stub Erlang Application, specify the name (here it is

 hello.hello_world ), and specify the application’s module and function: